Johnny Giles: Media career

 Giles later returned to Ireland and settled into a much-admired career in journalism and started out as a pundit on Raidió Teilifís Éireann (RTÉ) in November 1986.
 He featured on Premier Soccer Saturday and its international and European soccer coverage, particularly their coverage of games involving the Republic of Ireland national football team.
 Giles contributed to RTÉ Sport's coverage of the 2010 World Cup where prior to it starting he correctly predicted Spain would win the tournament.
-He is currently the leading soccer analyst on Newstalk.
+He is the leading soccer analyst on Newstalk.

 Of the English Premier League, Giles is often critical of the methods of modern coaching, and in particular, younger managers, saying in 2016:

 When you hear the younger managers talking, it's all about tactics now.
 If their players are not playing well, they change the formation.
 There's nothing about not passing the ball to each other or misplacing passes.
 It's all about, well the tactics were wrong.
 I've seen it so often, you hear it on the television as well.
 Their team is playing very poorly, they're 2–0 down at half-time, they're giving the ball away, kicking it out of play.
 Well what do you have to do, and they start talking about changing the formation.
 No matter what formation you play you have to pass the ball to each other.

 He was also part of RTÉ Sport's studio coverage of the 2014 FIFA World Cup.

 Giles left RTÉ Sport after UEFA Euro 2016 after 30 years with the broadcaster, his last appearance was on the night of the Euro 2016 final.

 Retirement

 Giles resides in the Harborne area of the city of Birmingham in England.
 He has played golf for many years, and at one time, played off a handicap of five, but with his advancing age his handicap has risen to 12, "a bad 12" he claims.
-To coincide with his 70th birthday, Giles compiled a first ever autobiography chronicling his life in and outside of football which was released in November 2010.
+To coincide with his 70th birthday, Giles compiled a first-ever autobiography chronicling his life in and outside of football which was released in November 2010.
 In 2010, his autobiography, titled A Football Man, became the best selling book in the Republic of Ireland.
 In it, he claims to be an admirer of cricket where he attended the occasional game in his spare time as a footballer.